-Defeat of the original Roosevelt man in Massachusetts, James M. Curley, in his attempt to come back, running for mayor of Boston, was not hard to take by the stock.
-Thus he would have obtained | President at all.
-For there was a \$20,000,000 of profit without paying parting of the ways as between Roosevelt and Curley.
+Defeat of the original Roosevelt man in Massachusetts, James M. Curley, in his attempt to come back, running for mayor of Boston, was not hard to take by the President at all.
+For there was a parting of the ways as between Roosevelt and Curley.